abid-mujtaba/watcher/README.md

 ## Logs

 When the service is started a log is added to syslog.
 All other output from both the watcher script and the triggered script appears in the *upstart* logging location which is usuall *$HOME/.cache/upstart/watcher.log*

+## Debug

+To debug the utility simply run the *watcher.py* script from the terminal (like a normal python script).
+All output and error messages will be shown on the terminal.
+To exit the script simply press *Ctrl+C*.